eth-act/zkevm-book/src/trees/internal/arithmetization.md

    $$

    where \\(g\\) is a generator of the evaluation domain, representing a one-step shift in time.

+   To connect this to a real zkVM, imagine the trace has columns for the current instruction's opcode and various machine registers.
+The polynomial constraints are responsible for enforcing the entire CPU instruction set.
+For instance:

+    * **Instruction Logic**: For a row where the opcode is `ADD`, a constraint enforces that the values from two source register columns sum to the value in the destination register column.
+This is often written conditionally, like $$\text{is_add_opcode} \cdot (P_{dest} - (P_{source1} + P_{source2})) = 0,$$ so the constraint only applies when the `ADD` instruction is active.

+    * **Program Counter (PC)**: The PC register, which points to the next instruction, is also constrained.
+For most rows, the constraint is $$P_{PC}(g \cdot x) - (P_{PC}(x) + 1) = 0,$$ ensuring it simply increments.
+For a `JUMP` instruction, however, the constraint would change to enforce that the next PC value matches the jump destination specified in the instruction.

+    In this way, a complete set of polynomial constraints collectively describes the behavior of every possible instruction, ensuring the entire program execution is valid.

 3. **Quotient Argument**:
    To check that a constraint polynomial \\(C(x)\\) is zero on a domain \\(D\\), the prover constructs the vanishing polynomial \\(V_D(x)\\) (which is zero on all \\(x \in D\\)), and computes: